kagaimiq/mtkproto/README.md

 # mtkproto / mtkrunner

-A tool that just loads and runs code on the MediaTek SoCs.
-Nothing more...
+A tool solely made to upload and run code into the Mediatek SoCs, with the neccessary facilities to do it more-or-less easily. (or at least it should be like that, right now it really isn't)

 If you want to do something else, then take look at [mtkclient](https://github.com/bkerler/mtkclient) or similar.

-To better understand why i ever need this, check out commit [c55c440dff](https://github.com/kagaimiq/mtkproto/tree/c55c440dff2c6d869d0aed4308d4068dc32b0630), and especially the "payload-mt6580-LinuxBoot" directory.
+To better understand why i ever need this, check out the mess on commit [c55c440dff](https://github.com/kagaimiq/mtkproto/tree/c55c440dff2c6d869d0aed4308d4068dc32b0630), and especially the "payload-mt6580-LinuxBoot" directory, which is a rather simple ARM Linux boot wrapper with mediatek bits bolted on top.
+(it [bleeps](https://github.com/kagaimiq/mtkproto/blob/c55c440dff2c6d869d0aed4308d4068dc32b0630/payload-mt6580-LinuxBoot/sperd.c#L675) into your headphones!)

 -------------------------------------------------------------------------------------------------------------

-It doesn't bypass all the obstacles like the DAA/SLA or secure boot, so if you have such a device, then first look [there](https://github.com/MTK-bypass), or do it via mtkclient (run `./mtk payload`), or look at something else.
+It doesn't bypass all the obstacles like DAA or SLA, and so if your device is locked out, or there is any suspicion, then use something else to bypass it, for example with mtkclient you can run `./mtk payload` and it should bypass it.

-Right now it's in a state where it's better not to exist i guess...

-First of all, it's written in C so it's quite a mess but most importantly, only the POSIX serial API is supported and thus it works only on Linux, etc.
-(being too lazy to copy the Win32 code from my MStar tool??)

-Second, it is quite hardcoded, i mean, the part where the Download Agent's first stage runs.
-I've just copied the DRAM init data from the preloader of Xiaomi Redmi 6A (preloader_cactus.bin), and so there's quite few supported eMCP's..

-Also to be noted is the fact that it supports *only* the new DA protocol (mtkclient calls it "XFlash"), as the MT6765 DA uses this new protocol, while e.g. MT6580's DA uses older protocol.

-The Reason is simple - MT6580 doesn't usually get locked down with all the protections and so its preloader *does* appear as an "MT65xx Preloader" device on USB, which allows us to access DRAM without using any Download Agents.

-Okay, enough ramblings and excuses, let's get to the `./mtkproto` anyway...
+Currently it's still has some hardcoded bits (that is, the EMI init data for DA), which should be handed correctly.

+Also the Download Agent variant it supports is the "xflash" one, which is used by SoCs like MT6765, while the option for the older DA variant that is used by SoCs like MT6580 is not currently available.

+The reason is really because devices with e.g. MT6580 or MT6735 doesn't really have any problem with the preloader, as it can appear as an "MT65xx Preloader" device, so I can just load to DRAM directly without any download agents, while in case of MT6762V/CN (yes, it's *NOT* MT6761, it's a cut-down MT6765!) in my Xiaomi Redmi 6A phone, it had a secure boot option enabled, and as a consequence, the Preloader also lacked its USB device, too.
+So the only option was to use the DA, as the DAA/SLA protections in BROM can be easily bypassed.

 ## Usage